XtremeOwnage/Web/docs/blog/posts/Technology/2024/2024-07-15-Unifi-Layer-3.md

 !!! info
     You CAN manually add routes via the CLI.
 However, these will be lost whenever the switch provisions or reboots.

-    The switches hardware is perfectly capable, and suitable for layer 3 routing.
+    The switches hardware is perfectly capable, and suitable for layer 3 routing.... **WHEN** you don't use the Unifi software.

 First, create your route through the Unifi's Static routes page.
 Make sure to click DeviceType: Switch, and select your Layer 3 switch.